Kensho Ono: Personal life

 In February 2017, Ono and Kana Hanazawa confirmed that they were dating during a live stream promoting Hanazawa's album release, after Shūkan Bunshun published allegations about their relationship.
-On July 8, 2020, they announced that they married.
+On July 8, 2020, they announced that they had registered their marriage.
+On September 14, 2025, Ono and Hanazawa announced their divorce on their social media accounts, citing different lifestyles and being unable to spend time together as their reasons.